{{HERO_ALT}}

 U.S. Regenerative Cotton Fund

-In 2021, the Ralph Lauren Corporate Foundation partnered with the Soil Health Institute to launch the U.S. Regenerative Cotton Fund (USRCF), a farmer-facing initiative that will support long-term, sustainable cotton production in the United States, with the goal of eliminating one million metric tons of carbon dioxide equivalent from the atmosphere by 2026.
+In 2021, The Ralph Lauren Corporate Foundation partnered with the Soil Health Institute to launch the U.S. Regenerative Cotton Fund (USRCF), a farmer-facing initiative that will support long-term, sustainable cotton production in the United States, with the goal of eliminating one million metric tons of carbon dioxide equivalent from the atmosphere by 2026.
+The Foundation’s founding contribution to USRCF has primarily supported work in four states – Texas, Arkansas, Mississippi and Georgia.

 Learn more about the U.S. Regenerative Cotton Fund.